 The dog needs to move a lot, walk, implement protective instincts, freely bypassing the territory.

 Photo of a Pyrenean Mountain Dog

 Video about the Pyrenean mountain dog

 It is necessary to acquire a Pyrenean mountain dog only in the kennel, since unscrupulous sellers can give them other breeds of white, shaggy dogs - Pyrenean shepherd dogs, Caucasians and other less rare and cheaper ones.

 The cost of a puppy in the nursery varies from 1000 to 2000 dollars.
 You can find out the addresses of nurseries and proven breeders through the Russian Club "Pyrenean Mountain Dog".

 In Moscow, puppies of this rare breed can be bought in nurseries:

 - Yakogor - yakogor.ru;

-This rare and beautiful breed is unlikely to compete in our country with medium and dwarf dogs.
-Urbanization interferes with the comfortable content of "bears”, but those who have a country house, these magnificent white “smiles” will become faithful guards, devoted friends and nannies for toddlers.
+This rare and beautiful breed is unlikely to be able to compete in our country with dogs of medium and dwarf sizes.
+Urbanization prevents the comfortable maintenance of the “bears”, but for those who have a country house, these magnificent white “smiles” will become loyal guards, loyal friends and nannies for toddlers.